newrelic/nr1-workshop/lab6/INSTRUCTIONS.md

-Lab 3: Custom GraphQL and Nerdlets
+Lab 6: GraphQL and Nerdlets
 ===========================================================

 The purpose of this lab is twofold: